jewelsofthought/neshama/site/posts/parashot/Shoftim_notes.md

 ## Chapter 20

-[20:9&#93; Remove innocent blood from you midst](../Shoftim/#9-remove-innocent-blood-from-you-midst) {NOTE: This aligns with the removal of a blemish, and the removal of "evil from your midst" previously.}
+[20:9&#93; Remove innocent blood from you midst](../Shoftim/#9-remove-innocent-blood-from-you-midst) This aligns with the removal of a blemish, and the removal of "evil from your midst" previously.